JDTruj2018/JDTruj2018/README.md

-📫 How to reach me: jereddt@lanl.gov
+📫 How to reach me: jereddt@gmail.com

 ### Other profiles: